-Salicylic acid: Has an anti-microbial action that helps to fight infection and bacteria, keeping the skin clean and clear.
+Salicylic acid: Has a keratolytic, acne-fighting action, keeping the skin clean and clear.

 What should I expect during the peel?

 You'll begin with a thorough skin consultation and assessment followed by a deep cleanse.
 A detoxifying solution called "dermatox" is then applied, followed by the peel solution (the painful part).
 After this your face will be wrapped in cling wrap to infuse the peel.
-This is followed by a soothing, hydrating mask to plump and firm.
-Finally, the treatment finishes with a transdermal infusion of multivitamin, mineral, essential fatty acid and amino acids to replenish and rebuild skin.
-This helps restore it to an optimal environment in which new skin cells will thrive.
+This is followed by a soothing, hydrating mask meant to plump and firm.
+Finally, the treatment finishes with a transdermal infusion of multivitamin, mineral, essential fatty acid and amino acids meant to replenish and rebuild skin.
+This promises to help restore it to an optimal environment in which new skin cells will thrive.

 So, what about the results?

 I honestly think it made me look three to five years younger!
 There is a two week period after the peel in which dead skin cells full of melanin (cute) peel away.
-This reveals fresh new skin with minimized pigmentation, softened lines and a nice bounce and glow.
+In my experience, this reveals fresh new skin with minimized pigmentation, softened lines and a nice bounce and glow.

 What will it cost me?

-The peel will set you back $160, not including post-treatment products.
-To book yourself in, click here.
+The peel will set you back $150, not including post-treatment products.

 Moghimipour E. Hydroxy acids, the most widely used anti-aging agents.
 Jundishapur J Nat Pharm Prod.
 2012;7(1):9-10.